Discover HI Canada's

 Got some winter back country experience under your belt and want to go it alone?
 HI Hilda Creek is only accessible on a key-code basis year-round and HI Beauty Creek and HI Mt Edith Cavell are key-code access only during the winter.

 Because these hostels aren’t staffed or monitored in the winter, prepare for a range of winter conditions.
 If you're headed into avalanche terrain, transceivers, avalanche probes and shovels are a must.
-At HI Mount Edith Cavell, there is no winter road access, so you’ll have to hike, cross-country ski or snowshoe your way down the 11 km road to the hostel.
+At HI Mount Edith Cavell, there is no winter road access, so you’ll have to hike, cross-country ski or snowshoe your way down the 11 km road to the hostel (when the area isn't closed to comply with caribou conservation efforts).
 To stay, call Central Reservations to book your trip, sign the waiver and get the key code.
 Once you’re at the hostel, you’re on your own and expected to operate and care for the hostel as though it were your own.

 With the proper equipment and experience, winter wilderness hostelling is an incredible way to experience the Rockies.